The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 This chapter discusses the valuation of assets and liabilities under Solvency II.
 Given that strategic asset allocation and investment management are key aspects of an insurer’s business, especially for life insurers, this is an important area of focus across the industry.

-Valuation principles applicable to technical provisions are not covered in this chapter.
-Instead, please consult Chapter 7: Technical Provisions.Skadden | The Standard Formula Podcast - Click Here to Listen
+Skadden | The Standard Formula Podcast - Click Here to Listen

 1. An Introduction to the Solvency II Valuation Concepts

 This approach has a number of upsides.
 It is based on objective, and in many cases readily ascertainable, data points, and is also intended to reflect the realistic proceeds, which could be achieved on sale.
-Consequentially, this approach interacts with the regulatory objectives of ensuring appropriate capitalisation of insurance undertakings, and ultimately policyholder protection and stability in the financial system.
+Consequentially, this interacts with the regulatory objectives of ensuring appropriate capitalisation of insurance undertakings, and ultimately policyholder protection and stability in the financial system.

 2. Application of the Market Valuation Concept in Practice

-Solvency II recognises that the available level of market data varies between asset classes, and is frequently driven by factors including the existence (or nonexistence) of a public market and the trading volume and liquidity in the market concerned.
+Solvency II recognises that the available level of market data varies between asset classes, and is frequently driven by factors including the existence (or not) of a public market and the trading volume and liquidity in the market concerned.

 3. The Valuation Hierarchy